-Dinh told a forum held on January 6 that the COVID-19 pandemic affected the real estate sector, causing weakening demand in the market.
+Dinh told a forum held yesterday that the COVID-19 pandemic affected the real estate sector, causing weakening demand in the market.
 In early 2020, the market was frozen.
 The Government has taken many measures to untie the sector’s difficulties such as the promulgation of legal regulations for condotel development.
 However, legal obstacles have hindered supply, creating double difficulties for the market.

 “2021 will not have a risk of a virtual crisis or a bubble, but develop sustainably.
 Infrastructure projects with good business opportunities will become attractive forces.
 Real estate investment will spread to mountainous areas.
 In addition, the bank interest rates that could be maintained at 2020's levels will lead to stronger investment stimulus,” he added.

 Finally, movements from the Government in 2021 would remove difficulties for the market.
 Stronger FDI inflows would be the impetus in the real estate market next year.

 Nguyen Tho Tuyen, chairman of BHS Group, said property prices would continue to rise in 2021.

 “Real estate prices are a “marriage” between supply and demand.
 While the supply is very scarce, foreign investors enter the market with billions of dollars in deals in Hanoi and HCM City.
 In terms of demand, individual investors pouring money into the market even exceeded 30 per cent as mentioned in some studies,” he said.

 In particular, at present, big investors in the market, mainly from Hanoi and HCM City, are in a state of capital preservation.
 They made big profits and withdrew from Da Nang, Nha Trang and Phu Quoc markets before the market plunged.
 Their capital is waiting to be invested.